-If you have an but don't want to spend hundreds of dollars on fancy patio furniture, build an easy bench with basic construction materials.
+If you have an outdoor space where you want to create a haven but don't want to spend hundreds of dollars on fancy patio furniture, build an easy bench with basic construction materials.
 Concrete cinder blocks and wood posts make a clever seating arrangement, and no tools are needed.
 Though cinder blocks can be heavy, this project is easy to make and doesn't take long to complete.

 Draw an outline along the solid side of a cinder block approximately 1/2 inch from the edge, and draw an X shape in the center using concrete adhesive.

 Place the long and solid side of one cinder block on top of the block with the adhesive, matching up the edges to form a solid structure.

 Step 3: Build the Cinder Block Base

 Repeat steps 1 and 2 until you have a stack of four cinder blocks.
 Allow the adhesive to dry for approximately one hour before continuing to the next step.

 TIP: If concrete adhesive spills out through the seams, remove it quickly with a damp cloth.

 Repeat steps 1 through 3, building the second side of the bench structure.